 During an American Hockey League career that saw him play for five teams over a 20-year span, Noel Price was a reliable presence on the blue line for four Calder Cup champions, as well as a veteran leader and teacher that saw him claim the AHL’s top honor for a defenseman a record three times.

-Price, from Brockville, Ont., made his American Hockey League debut as a 21-year-old rookie with the Rochester Americans in 1956-57, picking up a goal and an assist in his first game.
+Born in Brockville and raised in Coniston, Ont., Price made his American Hockey League debut as a 21-year-old rookie with the Rochester Americans in 1956-57, picking up a goal and an assist in his first game.
 In his first full AHL season, Price led Rochester’s defensemen in scoring with 24 points and also finished second in the entire league with 153 penalty minutes.
 After seeing time with the Toronto Maple Leafs and New York Rangers, Price spent two and a half seasons with the Springfield Indians and won back-to-back Calder Cup titles in 1960 and 1961 before being dealt to the Detroit Red Wings in 1962.

 The durable defenseman missed just four games in his three seasons with the Baltimore Clippers from 1962-65, and he was named a Second Team AHL All-Star with the Quebec Aces in 1966.
 Expansion gave Price another chance to play in the NHL full-time, and he spent two years with the Pittsburgh Penguins before being picked up by the Los Angeles Kings.